lamarmeigs/django-clean-fields/README.md

 Any model inheriting from the abstract `clean_fields.models.CleanFieldsModel` will check for and run cleaner methods as its first action when saving.
 Such methods should match the conventions used by [form field validators](https://docs.djangoproject.com/en/dev/ref/forms/validation/), namely:

 - methods must be named `clean_<field_name>`
-- methods must accept the current value of the field
+- methods must accept no parameters
 - methods must return the "cleaned" value, ready to be written to the database
 - method may raise an exception to interrupt saving